Purpose: To provide guidance to prospective funders and their advisors when making gifts to the Center for Public Integrity.

 - When there are meetings or phone calls with funders to discuss the use of their contribution, a development officer will participate unless other arrangements have been made by the Chief Development Officer.

-- The Development Director or his/her designate (such as a communications staff member) is responsible for any discussions between the Center and the funder about publicity and press releases related o the Center’s work.
+- The Chief Development Officer or his/her designate is responsible for any discussions between the Center and the funder about publicity and press releases related to the Center’s work.
 The final decision on these matters rests with the Center for Public Integrity.

 Funding Accepted by the Center for Public Integrity: The Center for Public Integrity takes contributions primarily from individuals and foundations.
 In some instances, such as employee designations, matching gift programs or special event sponsorships, the Center may accept contributions from corporations and unions.
 These contributions will be fully disclosed.
 Because a significant amount of the Center’s work focuses on the intersection of government and money, we do not take contributions from governments.